jtsternberg/Google-Analytics-Top-Content-Widget/readme.txt

 If you were using the shortcode and it broke, you will need to switch to using the shortcode with the new format (described [here](http://wordpress.org/extend/plugins/google-analytics-top-posts-widget/))

+= Is it possible to configure the metric being sent to GA, for example to use uniques (ga:uniquePageviews) instead? =
+* Yes, use this gist: [https://gist.github.com/jtsternberg/918238ff899c2762b41b](https://gist.github.com/jtsternberg/918238ff899c2762b41b)

 = ?? =
 If you run into a problem or have a question, contact me ([contact form](http://j.ustin.co/scbo43) or [@jtsternberg on twitter](http://j.ustin.co/wUfBD3)).
 I'll add them here.